nevermore23274/Boox-Air-4C-Image-Script/README.md

 # NASA Poster Converter for BOOX Note Max

-A simple script to resize some of the NASA images for either a Screen Saver or Notebook Cover.
-This was intended for my Note Max with a 13.3" screen.
+A robust script to resize NASA images for Screen Savers or Notebook Covers, optimized for the BOOX Note Max's 13.3" screen.

-This script is designed to convert high-resolution, portrait-oriented images—like NASA's [Visions of the Future](https://www.jpl.nasa.gov/galleries/visions-of-the-future/) posters—into grayscale, BOOX-ready 3200×2400 JPEGs optimized for the Note Max's ePaper display.
+This script converts high-resolution, portrait-oriented images—like NASA's [Visions of the Future](https://www.jpl.nasa.gov/galleries/visions-of-the-future/) posters—into BOOX-ready 3200×2400 JPEGs optimized for ePaper displays.

 **Original Poster**
 ![Original TRAPPIST-1 Poster](example_images/trappist.jpg)